pebal/sgcl/README.md

 }
 ```
 ## Dependencies
-The SGCL library requires a compiler with support for C++17.
+This library is written in C++17 and a compliant compiler is necessary.

+No external library is necessary and there are no other requirements.
 ## Usage
 This is a header only library.
-You can just copy the sgcl subfolder somewhere in your include path.
+You can just copy the `sgcl` subfolder somewhere in your include path.